gualtierotesta/blog/docs/certifications/ccdak.md

 The partitions are stored as files (`segments`) on the disk.
 No structured storage is required by Kafka.

-The messages are guaranteed to be in temporal order at patrition level but not a topic level.
+The messages are guaranteed to be in temporal order at partition level but not a topic level.

 Within a partition, each message has its own position number, a unique integer assigned by Kafka and used to track until where the consumers have read the messages.
 This is the partition offset.

 ## Infrastructure

 Kafka runs in a cluster of brokers.
 Each broker is a Kafka instance with its own storage.
-A broker can be a node, a virtual machine, a docker compose service o a pod in a kubernetes cluster.
+A broker can be a node, a virtual machine, a docker compose service o a pod in a Kubernetes cluster.

 Kafka cluster is managed by an external cluster manager, `ZooKeeper`, who requires its own cluster of instances.
 Later, another cluster manager, `KRaft`, has been introduced.
 KRaft runs inside the Kafka cluster, reducing the operational complexity.